Unboxed-Software/solana-course/content/deserialize-custom-data.md

 ![Screenshot of Student Intros frontend](../assets/student-intros-frontend.png)

-1. You can build this from scratch or you can download the starter code [here](https://github.com/Unboxed-Software/solana-student-intros-frontend/tree/solution-serialize-instruction-data).
+1. You can build this from scratch or you can [download the starter code](https://github.com/Unboxed-Software/solana-student-intros-frontend/tree/solution-serialize-instruction-data).
 2. Create the account buffer layout in `StudentIntro.ts`.
 The account data contains:
    1. `initialized` as an unsigned, 8-bit integer representing the instruction to run (should be 1).
    2. `name` as a string representing the student's name.